camunda/camunda-8-js-sdk/README.md

 This is the official Camunda 8 JavaScript SDK.
 It is written in TypeScript and runs on Node.js.
 See why [this does not run in a web browser](https://github.com/camunda/camunda-8-js-sdk/issues/79).

+Full API Docs are [here](https://camunda.github.io/camunda-8-js-sdk/).
+See the QUICKSTART.md file in [the repository](https://github.com/camunda/camunda-8-js-sdk) for a quick start.

 ## What does "supported" mean?

 This is the official supported-by-Camunda Nodejs SDK for Camunda Platform 8.